jays2/Polish-Gold/README.md

 If the profit becomes larger than previous one, we assign it as the current better deal, and since this profit is correlated to a buy and sell date, we can return them if it's the highest one.

-Keep in mind the profit is calculated on USD, that why we convert the polish currency obtained buy selling our grams of gold to USD.
+Keep in mind the profit is calculated on USD, that's why we convert the polish currency obtained buy selling our grams of gold to USD.

 This is done because we can have a profit on PLN, but not necessarily on USD.
 PLN could have fallen dramatically on demand and become a false positive for our investment.